Doctor Jones

-"Doctor Jones" is a song by Danish dance-pop group Aqua.
-Released as the band's fourth single overall, it was the follow-up to their most successful song "Barbie Girl" in many regions.
-"Doctor Jones" ended the assumptions that Aqua would be a one-hit wonder, although they would remain so in America with "Barbie Girl" until "Lollipop (Candyman)" reached the top 40 on the Billboard Hot 100.

-"Doctor Jones" was released around the world in a number of months, with the first release being in October 1997.
-December 1997 saw the Australian release achieve a successful chart placing at No. 1 for seven consecutive weeks before the song was issued in the United Kingdom in January of the following year.
-There, it became the group's second No. 1 single, topping the chart for three weeks.
-Throughout the rest of Europe, the song reached the top 10 in 11 countries, topping the charts of Croatia, Ireland, and Italy.
+"Doctor Jones" is a song by Danish-Norwegian dance-pop group Aqua, released as the fourth single from their debut album, Aquarium.
+It was the follow-up to their most successful song, "Barbie Girl", and first released as a single in most of Europe in October 1997 by Universal Records.
+In December 1997, "Doctor Jones" was released in Australia and peaked at No. 1 for seven consecutive weeks.
+In January 1998, the song was released in the United Kingdom and became the group's second No. 1 single, topping the chart for three weeks.
+Throughout the rest of Europe, the song reached the top 10 in 11 countries, topping the charts of Croatia and Ireland.
+Its music video, directed by Peder Pedersen, continued the same cinematic style as in "Barbie Girl", this time using Indiana Jones characters from the film series of the same name.